caraml-dev/mdformatter/README.md

 # mdformatter

 Templating and formatting of `.md` files and optionally, publishing to Confluence.
-The script expects the input `.md` files to be of the Gitbook format (i.e., it supports the special Gitbooks Nunjucks tags).
+The script expects the input `.md` files to be of the Gitbook format (i.e., it supports the special Gitbook Nunjucks tags).
 The output format can be one of GITBOOK or CONFLUENCE.
 If the latter is chosen, the files will also be published to the specified Confluence space.

 ## Usage